Crimes Act 1961

 You could also call this:

-If you do something that would be a serious crime in New Zealand (punishable by two or more years in prison), you can be charged as if you did it in New Zealand.
-However, you can defend yourself if what you did wasn’t a crime in your own country.
+If you do something that would be a crime in New Zealand, you can be charged with that crime even if you did it outside New Zealand.
+This applies to crimes that can be punished with imprisonment for life or for two or more years.
+You can defend yourself by proving that what you did would not have been a crime in the country where you are from.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 8A: Jurisdiction in respect of certain persons with diplomatic or consular immunity
+8A: Jurisdiction in respect of certain persons with diplomatic or consular immunity, or

 Part 1 Jurisdiction